londelec/leandcxmlman/source/sections/supervisionCfg/monraw.rst

    * :attr:	:xmlattr:`SrcHWIndex`
      :val:	|hwindexrange|
-     :desc:	Source index of the hardware node to be monitored.
+     :desc:	Source index of the serial port to be monitored.
-		Any of :ref:`xmlelem-uart`; :ref:`xmlelem-tcpserver`; :ref:`xmlelem-tcpclient` or :ref:`xmlelem-udp` nodes can be used as a source for traffic monitoring.
+		Any :ref:`xmlelem-uart` node can be used as a source for traffic monitoring.
+		Please note serial port must not be linked to any other :ref:`xmlgroup-SupervisionCfg` node.

    * :attr:	:xmlattr:`DstHWIndex`
      :val:	|hwindexrange|